The best baritone guitars do not have to be the most expensive.

 Although it’s a noticeably longer neck, it’s still fairly comfortable to play, mostly due to its “Thin U” profile and an overall great build.
 The body and neck are jointed with the classic bolt-on construction.
 Access to higher frets is enabled by the cutaway design, but it isn’t quite as comfortable as we expected.

 Despite that, it’s a pretty good guitar that manages to cover different musical styles.
-It comes with two mini-sized humbuckers, a standard 3-way switch, and basic volume and tone controls.
+It comes with two mini-sized humbuckers, a standard 3-way switch, and basic master volume and tone controls.
 The chromed hardware adds a stylish touch.

 It’s an all-round solid guitar, especially if you’re looking for a beginner option.
 What’s more, it will serve you well even past the beginner stages, well into the intermediate or even advanced levels.
+Our full Gretsch G5260 Electromatic Jet review has more information.

 Best Baritone Guitar For Metal: ESP LTD BB-600